Raffaello Romanelli: Studio Borgo San Frediano

-Soon he was given a room in his father Pasquale's studio and started working on commissions that his father passed on to him.
-One in particular which characterised these initial years was the portrait busts of Paolo Demidoff, his consort Princess Elena, and three of their children, Elim, Aurora and Anatoly.
+Soon he was given a room in his father studio and started working on commissions that his father passed on to him.
+One in particular which characterised these initial years was the portrait busts of Paolo Demidoff, his consort Princess Elena, and three of their children, Elim, Aurora, and Anatoly.
 Later in 1885 he would be commissioned by Princess Elena to create a memorial monument upon the death of Prince Paolo for the church of Saint Nicholas in Taghil in the Urals, where the gravestones of his ancestors were to be found.
 During these early days at the studio, Raffaello also became familiar with many of the locals of the San Frediano borough area, receiving commissions to make portrait busts.
-And so he began to build a reputation in the area, revealing his great character and spirit and above all his exceptional talent as a portraitist.
+And so he began to build a reputation in the area.
 In 1884 he modelled the face of a San Frediano boy, Me ne Impipo, which is preserved in terracotta in the Galleria Romanelli.

 Recognition in Florence

 At the age of twenty-seven, Raffaello had the honour to be commissioned for two works for the facade of the Florence Cathedral (the Duomo).
 The figures were of Pope Leo the Great and Pierluigi of Palestrina.

-In December 1886 Raffaello was nominated by the Florence Academy of Fine Arts an Honorary Academic.
+In December 1886, Raffaello was nominated by the Florence Academy of Fine Arts an Honorary Academic.

 After the death of his father in 1887, Raffaello took over direction of the studio in Borgo San Frediano, whilst his brother continued the administration of the art gallery on Lungarno Acciaiuoli.
 He made a portrait bust, which can be found in the cemetery of Porte Sante, to commemorate his father.
 The bust sits on a granite column at the bottom of which leans an angel.

-In the studio of San Frediano, Raffaello received the illustrious personalities, nobility and gentry of the day seeking to have their portraits made in marble and in bronze.
-Soon his fame even surpassed that of his father, both in Italy and internationally.
+While working in the studio of San Frediano, Raffaello's fame grew to surpass that of his father, both in Italy and internationally.
 In December 1888, the Florence Academy of Fine Arts elevated him to Accademico Corrispondente.
-Then in 1892 he was made a Professor of the Academy.
+Then, in 1892 he was made a Professor of the Academy.